christopherobin/mage/lib/archivist/README.md

 ### `archivist.read(topic, index[, options], callback)`

-Reads data from a vault.
+Reads data from all vaults configured for this topic, returning the first successful read.
 The callback receives two arguments: `(error, data)`.
 Read errors are considered fatal, and you should abort your operations.
-But a read failure on a single vault doesn't have to be fatal if the next vault in line can still deliver.
-If a value has already been read or created before in this archivist's instance, that value has been cached and will be returned.
+However, a read failure on a single vault doesn't have to be fatal if the next vault in line can still deliver.
+If a value has already been read or created before in this archivist instance, that value has been cached and will be returned.

 The following options are available to you:

 *`optional` (boolean, default: false)*
-Indicates whether it's considered an error if data is not found.
+Indicates whether it's considered an error if data is not found in any of the vaults.

 *`mediaTypes` (array, default: `['application/x-tome', 'application/octet-stream']`)*
 Indicates that you only accept these media types, in the given order of priority.
 If data of another